Athens, Greece

 BHF partners in this project:

-Field school coordinators: Dr. Angela Pencheva (Balkan Heritage Foundation & Field School Program Manager) and Dr Adamandia Panagopoulou (NCSR "Demokritos")
+Field school coordinators: Dr. Angela Pencheva (Balkan Heritage Foundation & Field School Program Director) and Dr. Adamandia Panagopoulou (NCSR "Demokritos")

 Lecturers: